surveyjs/survey-analytics/README.md

 - Introduce (or use 3rd party) data processing engine for survey analytics
 - Support high load scenario - process at least billion records

+## Limitations

+- SurveyJS Analytics doesn't support objects as values (e.g. of dropdown, radiogroup and other select question items)